 How to Make Beef Stew

 - Turn the burner on to medium-high.
-Put a cast iron pan on it (or your heaviest pan) and allow it to get searing hot.
-You'll know it's ready when you flick a few drops of water on it and they barely get dancing before the evaporate.
-While you're at it, pre-heat the oven to 200 degrees.
+Put a cast iron pan (or your heaviest pan) on it and allow it to get searing hot.
+You'll know it's ready when you flick a few drops of water on it and they barely start dancing before they evaporate.
+While you're at it, preheat the oven to 200 degrees.

 - Add about 1/2 the oil to the pan and swirl it around to coat.
 Put the meat slab onto the pan and wait 2 minutes.
-Turn it and give it another 2-3 minutes on the other side.
+Turn it and give it another 2 to 3 minutes on the other side.